 A spousal IRA may be funded for the benefit of the nonworking spouse who has no earned income.

-Traditional and spousal IRAs must be funded no later than April 15 of the year following the year for which the contribution is intended.
-Withdrawals are taxed as ordinary income and there is a 10% penalty for premature distributions prior to age 59½.
-Required minimum distributions begin no later than April 1 of the year following a year the account owner attains age 70½ and rollover/transfer rules are the same as qualified plans.
+Traditional and spousal IRA contributions must be made by April 15 of the year after the tax year they apply to.
+Withdrawals are taxed as ordinary income, and a 10% penalty applies to most distributions taken before age 59½.
+Required minimum distributions now begin by April 1 of the year after the account owner turns 73.
+Rollover and transfer rules generally follow the same structure as those used for qualified retirement plans.
+The one-per-12-month rollover limit applies only to IRA-to-IRA 60-day rollovers, not to direct transfers or employer-plan rollovers.

 Distribution/Withdrawal Rules: